Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Decentralization and augmentation of the Human-Robot model

 \subsection{Rigid Body Part}

-Inspired by (\ref{equ4}) and Fig. 1, the dynamics of a rigid body in free space in the presence of unmodeled dynamics expressed in frame \{A\} can be explained as,
+Inspired by (\ref{equ4}) and Fig. 2, the dynamics of a rigid body in free space in the presence of unmodeled dynamics expressed in frame \{B\} can be explained as,

-where \(\mathcal{B}_1(.)\) is the internal combined input constraint in the sense of Lemma 4, \(F_d\) is the unknown disturbance, \(F_m\) is the interaction force between human arm link and robot rigid body, and \(\Delta_{Fr}\) is the unknown unmodeled dynamics of the rigid body.
-On the other hand, utilizing the VCP concept, human arm's link dynamics expressed in frame \{A'\}, can be written as,
+where \(\mathcal{B}_1(.)\) is the internal equivalent saturation function in the sense of Lemma 4, and \(\Bar{F}_d = \, ^dU_B\, ^BF_d\) and \(\Bar{F}_m = \, ^mU_B\, ^BF_m\) with \(F_d\) and \(F_m\) being the unknown disturbance and interaction force between human arm link and robot rigid body, respectively, with \(^dU_B\) and \(^mU_B\) being unknown transformation matrix.
+Also, \(\Delta_{Fr}\) is the unknown unmodeled dynamics of the rigid body.
+Utilizing the VCP concept, dynamics of the human arm's link expressed in frame \{B\}, can be written as,